Schmidl-DS-Practice/django_tutorial/part1_notes.md

 - The idea behind `include()` is to make it easy to plug-and-play URLs.
 Since polls are in their own URLconf (polls/urls.py), they can be placed under `“/polls/”`, or under `“/fun_polls/”`, or under `“/content/polls/”`, or any other path root, and the app will still work.
 - You should always use `include()` when you include other URL patterns. `admin.site.urls` is the only exception to this.

+# To verify index view is wired into the URLconf
+`python manager.py runserver`

+## Note:
+- Go to http://localhost:8000/polls/ in your browser, and you should see the text “Hello, world.
+You’re at the polls index.”, which you defined in the index view.
+- If you go to http://localhost:8000/, a 404 error will be displayed

+# Final Notes
+- The `path()` function is passed four arguments, two required: route and view, and two optional: kwargs, and name.
+At this point, it’s worth reviewing what these arguments are for.
+- `path()` argument: `route`
+route is a string that contains a URL pattern.
+When processing a request, Django starts at the first pattern in urlpatterns and makes its way down the list, comparing the requested URL against each pattern until it finds one that matches.

+Patterns don’t search GET and POST parameters, or the domain name.
+For example, in a request to https://www.example.com/myapp/, the URLconf will look for myapp/.
+In a request to https://www.example.com/myapp/?page=3, the URLconf will also look for myapp/.

+- `path()` argument: `view¶`
+When Django finds a matching pattern, it calls the specified view function with an HttpRequest object as the first argument and any “captured” values from the route as keyword arguments.
+We’ll give an example of this in a bit.

+- `path()` argument: `kwargs¶`
+Arbitrary keyword arguments can be passed in a dictionary to the target view.
+We aren’t going to use this feature of Django in the tutorial.

+- `path()` argument: `name¶`
+Naming your URL lets you refer to it unambiguously from elsewhere in Django, especially from within templates.
+This powerful feature allows you to make global changes to the URL patterns of your project while only touching a single file.